How do I place an AP® exam order?

 STEP 2: Submit exam fees – Click on “Submit fees for AP Exams” below and submit your fees.

-For Quarter 1 courses, exam fees are due by October 30, 2020.
-A penalty fee will be charged between October 31 and March 1 of $40 per exam.
+A penalty fee will be charged between November 16 and March 4, 2022 of $40 per exam.

-No exam fees will be processed after March 1, 2021.
-Exams that are active on MyAP without a corresponding fee submission by March 1, 2021 will be deactivated and not ordered.
+No exam fees will be processed after March 4, 2022.
+Exams that are active on MyAP without a corresponding fee submission will be deactivated and not ordered.

 Failure to complete both steps 1 and 2 by the applicable deadline means the AP Coordinator for your school cannot submit an exam order as initiated with College Board without penalty.

-Note that students who are enrolled in courses that commence in Quarter 2, 3 and 4 may submit fees before October 30 but are not required to do so, and are not recommended to so since credit card fees and processing fees are non-refundable.
+Note that students who are enrolled in courses that commence in Semester 2 may submit fees before November 1 but are not required to do so, and are not recommended to so since credit card fees and processing fees are non-refundable.
 Please wait until your course commences before you decide about the exam.
+A Spring opportunity for registration will be available between January 1 and February 15, 2022.

 Tips for setting up your College Board Profile on MyAP: